Short reachability networks: Introduction

 Using the restrictive nature of the transpositions, we are able to show that achieving $2$-uniformity is strictly harder than achieving $2$-reachability.

-\begin{theorem} For some $C>0$, any $2$-uniformity network on $n$ elements in which each transposition is a star transposition has length at least $1.6 n - C$. \end{theorem} This is the only setting in which a separation between reachability and uniformity is known.
-In the setting of star transpositions, we also provide a lower bound on the length of $t$-reachability networks (see Proposition \ref{prop:star-reach}).
+\begin{theorem} There exists $C>0$ such that any $2$-uniformity network on $n$ elements in which each transposition is a star transposition has at least $1.6 n - C$ transpositions. \end{theorem} This is the only setting in which a separation between reachability and uniformity is known.\footnote{After a preliminary version of this paper was put on arXiv, Conjecture \ref{cj9} was proven by \cite{janzer2022partial}, and this shows separation between 2-reachability and 2-uniformity even without the restriction to star transpositions.} In the setting of star transpositions, we also provide a lower bound on the length of $t$-reachability networks (see Proposition \ref{prop:star-reach}).

 The remainder of the paper is organised as follows.
 We settle the case of 2-reachability (Theorem \ref{thm:2reach}) in Section \ref{sec:reachability} and prove Theorem \ref{thm:treach} in Section \ref{sec:treach}.
 In Section \ref{sec:improved-star} we study star transpositions, providing a separation between 2-reachability and 2-uniformity (Theorem \ref{thm:2reachstar} and Theorem \ref{thm:2unifstar}).
 We finish with some open problems in Section \ref{sec:discussion}.